-Curtis Feltner - Chief Financial Officer and Vice President, Finance
+Curtis Feltner - Chief Financial Officer

 Curtis Feltner holds a B.Sc. degree from Indiana University.
 Mr. Feltner became a certified public accountant in 1983, joining PPL as the Controller in 1993.
-He was promoted to Chief Financial Officer in 1999 and Vice President, Finance in 2005.
+He was promoted to Chief Financial Officer in 1999 and Vice President, Finance in 2005, then to Senior Vice President in 2015.
 Prior to joining PPL, he worked in a financial capacity in the real estate industry for ten years.